A high summit climb in the heart of Spiti

 Day 7: Kanamo base camp to Kaza via Kibber

-Next day, is the trek back to Kibber.
+Trek back to Kibber today.
 This trek particularly is picturesque.
-The inviting Spiti valley ahead and the majestic mountains beckoning from behind is truly an amazing experience.
-Have lunch at the local restaurant at Kibber and drive to Kaza.
+The inviting Spiti valley ahead and the majestic mountains beckoning from behind make for a truly amazing experience.
+Have lunch at a local restaurant at Kibber and drive to Kaza.
 Head towards Key monastery – one of the large monasteries in this region.
 On the way, you will see the lovely village of Spiti valley – Chicham, which is connected to the road by a pulley-operated trolley.

 The drive further leads to to Hikkim, which has the world’s highest post office.The post office is nothing but a small box with stamps and files in a mud house – the house of the post master of the village.